Franz Ritter von Epp: Freikorps

-When it became necessary for the Nazi Party to purchase a newspaper to publicize its political creed, Epp made available some 60,000 Reichsmarks from secret army funds to acquire the Völkischer Beobachter, which became the daily mouthpiece of the party.
+Epp made available some 60,000 Reichsmarks to Adolf Hitler's mentor Dietrich Eckart for the acquisition of the majority of shares in Eher Verlag, the publisher of Völkischer Beobachter, which Hitler completed in December 1920, and for the maintenance of the newspaper, which became the daily mouthpiece of the Nazi Party.
+This was publicised in the Social Democratic press and Epp was questioned about the loan by the Vice President of the Bavarian State Parliament Erhard Auer, which led some scholars to suggest that the money had come from secret army funds; Epp justified his actions in political terms and complained that his financial assistance was "blown up into an action of state".

-As the Sturmabteilung (SA) expanded, it became an armed band of several hundred thousand men, whose function was to guard Nazi rallies and disrupt those of other political parties.
+As the SA expanded, it became an armed band of several hundred thousand men, whose function was to guard Nazi rallies and disrupt those of other political parties.
 Some of its leaders, particularly Ernst Röhm, visualized the SA as supplanting the regular army when Adolf Hitler came to national power.
-To this end, a department was set up under Epp called the Wehrpolitisches Amt (Army political office).
+To this end, a department was set up under Epp called the Wehrpolitisches Amt ("Army political office").
 Nothing came of this, as a distrustful Hitler had the SA crushed and many of its leaders killed in the Night of the Long Knives in the summer of 1934.

 Career in parliament and the Nazi Party

 After leaving the Bavarian People's Party, Epp on 20 May 1928 was elected from electoral constituency 26 (Franconia) as one of the first 12 Nazi Party deputies to the Reichstag.
-He would continue to be elected to the Reichstag in each subsequent election throughout the Weimar and Nazi regimes to 1945.
+He would continue to be elected to the Reichstag in each subsequent election throughout the Weimar and Nazi regimes to 1945, switching to represent constituency 24 (Upper Bavaria-Swabia) at the November 1933 election.
 He served as the Nazi Party's head of its Military-Political Office from 1928 to 1945, and later as leader of the German Colonial Society, an organization devoted to regaining Germany's lost colonies.
 On 31 August 1933 he was made a Reichsleiter, the second highest political rank in the Nazi Party.
 On 3 October 1933, he was also made a member of the Academy for German Law.
 In May 1934 he became head of the NSDAP Office of Colonial Policy until its dissolution in February 1943.